eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 presentations of the same attestation to the same User (e.g., in the case of "returning customers").
 A ZKP scheme may allow Wallet Units to generate such "correlation proofs" while still preserving user privacy to the extent required.
+- Deniable Presentation: A ZKP scheme may allow a Wallet Unit to generate attestation presentations are bound to specific Relying Party and allow for repudiation
+- Composite Proofs: A ZKP scheme may allow a Wallet Unit to generate presentations over several attestations with hidden attribute binding (present vaccination credential + PID with matching name without revealing name)
+- (Partially) Blind Issuance: A ZKP scheme may enable PID Providers or Attestation Providers to issue attestations with attributes that remain hidden towards the providers (but can be verifiably transferred from other attestations)
+- Conditional Disclosure: A ZKP scheme may allow a Wallet Unit to generate attestation presentations that contains verified but hidden attributes – which can be discovered by dedicated party, e.g., personal address only accessible to postal service, not online shop; credit card number revealed only in case of no-show

 ## 3. Available Zero-Knowledge Proof schemes